iTaxoTools/BlasTax/README.md

 - **BLAST-Append-X**: Like BLAST-Append, but appends nucleotides c orresponding to the protein database
 - **Decontaminate**: Remove contaminants from query sequences based on two ingroup and outgroup databases
 - **Museoscript**: Create sequence files from BLAST matches

+Also includes a variety of tools for processing FASTA files.

-- **FastaSeqRename**: Rename FASTA sequence identifiers in preparation for BLAST analysis
+- **Fast prepare**: Rename FASTA sequence identifiers in preparation for BLAST analysis
+- **Fast split**: Split large sequences or text files into smaller files
+- **Fast merge**: Merge multiple sequences or text files into a single large file
+- **Group merge**: Merge FASTA files by filename
+- **Stop codon removal**: Remove stop codons from a dataset
+- **Codon trimming**: Trim coding sequences to start with first codon position

+- **SCaFoSpy**: Create chimerical sequences for species
+- **Protein translator**: Generate protein translations for each sequence

 Input sequences must be in the FASTA or FASTQ file formats.